← Back to Home

 Best AI Text-to-Speech APIs for Developers in 2026

-A neutral, fact-dense evaluation of 10 production TTS APIs — covering streaming latency (TTFB), pricing per 1M characters, voice cloning, SSML support, and language coverage.
-Updated April 2026.
+A neutral, fact-dense evaluation of 13 production TTS APIs — covering streaming latency (TTFB), pricing per 1M characters, voice cloning, SSML support, and language coverage.
+Now with LMNT, Rime AI, and Inworld TTS added, plus a production-latency reality-check table.
+Updated June 2026.

 Quick Verdict

 Disclosure: SpeechGeneration AI does not offer a developer API at the latency-and-scale tier covered in this guide.
 That makes this comparison neutral — we have no API to recommend.
 We offer SpeechGeneration AI as a content production tool for narration, audiobooks, and multilingual content.
 For real-time voice apps, use the providers below.
-Pricing and latency data verified April 2026 from official provider documentation.
+Pricing and latency data verified June 21, 2026 from official provider documentation.
+Where a fact wasn't publicly disclosed, we say so explicitly rather than fill it in.

 Contents